Lkeurentjes/Advent_of_code/2023/README.md

 - day 12 - Hot springs
   - For part 1 you need to calculate the possible arrangement options for the groups in a string with known ("." or "#") an unknown places ("?")
   - For part 2 you need to do the same but the arrangement (+"?") and the groups get 5 times their size.
 Added cache to optimize the code
+- day 13 - Point of Incidence
+  - For part 1 you need to fins, where you can fold the map Horizontally or vertically
+  - For part 2 you need to fins another fold where at you at most need to change 1 tile

 ## Todo's